Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Let's get on with making our first image using the CASA task tclean.
-In the CASA prompt, type default(tclean) and then inp.
-There is a quite a few inputs which can be quite daunting, however, this task is very versatile and conducts imaging for many different observing set-ups (e.g. spectral line, wide-field etc.).
-If you wonder what is best for your data, consult the CASA docs.
+Let's proceed with creating our first image using the CASA task tclean.
+In the CASA prompt, type default(tclean) followed by inp.
+If you are using a Mac, note that run_iclean task we will use takes the same arguments as tclean, with identical meanings.
+There are quite a few inputs which can seem daunting; however, this task is very versatile and performs imaging for many different use cases (e.g., spectral line, wide-field, etc.).
+If you are unsure what is best for your data, consult the CASA documentation.

-There are however some things that we always need to decide and set when imaging which are:
+There are, however, some things we always need to decide and set when imaging, which are:

-1. imagename - this is self explanatory, you need to set an image name which should describe the imaging step and object imaged.
+1. imagename - this is self-explanatory; you need to set an image name that describes the imaging step and the object being imaged.

-2. field - this is the name of the field that you want to observe and again is self-explanatory.
+2. field - this is the name of the field you want to observe, and it is, once again, self-explanatory.

 3. cell - this is the angular size of each pixel in our output image.
 To estimate this, we need to determine the resolution of our interferometer.
-We can do this by looking at the $uv$ distance (i.e. the radial distance of measurements in the $uv$ plane).
-In CASA type the following commands:
+We can do this by examining the $uv$ distance (i.e., the radial distance of measurements in the $uv$ plane).
+In CASA, type the following commands:

 default(plotms)